All Wales Section 12(2) Process and Criteria

 Where a person has made an application for approval, prior to the day on which this Process and Criteria Document comes into force but that application has not yet been assessed by the Approval Panel, that application is to be assessed in accordance with the previous Process and Criteria Document dated June 2013.

 7.1 All administrative processes will be carried out by Betsi Cadwaladr University Health Board (see appendix 2 for a list of forms).
-Application forms for approval and re-approval can be obtained from the All Wales Approval Team, at the following address:
+The Approval Team reserves the right to enquire or seek information from an employer, manager or equivalent to confirm information as and when required.
+Application forms for approval and re-approval can be obtained by completing a 'contact us' form on the website or from the All Wales Approval Team, at the following address:

 Betsi Cadwaladr University Health Board